 The applicant must provide a revised submittal addressing each deficiency, required modification, or comment.
 The BCWMC engineer will send a letter of approval to the city and to the applicant after comments have been satisfactorily addressed.

 Application approvals expire two years from the date of approval.
 Approved proposed projects that do not begin construction within two years will require a new application and approval.
-Active applications expire two years from the date of the most recent BCWMC comments letter.
+Active applications expire two years from the date of the most recent BCWMC comments letter/correspondence.
 If a response to BCWMC comments or final approval is not received for a proposed project within two years, a new application and final approval will be required.

 Emergency work performed or approved by cities (utility repair, emergency traffic issues, health and safety issues, etc.) is exempt from initial BCWMC review.
 Cities must inform the BCWMC regarding emergency work, as soon as practical, in cases that would have required an application under non-emergency conditions.
 To document the work, the appropriate application materials and fee must be provided to the BCWMC after construction and return to non-emergency conditions.